-The IFRS Interpretations Committee meets in public and follows procedures similar to the IASB’s general policy for its Board meetings.
-At such meetings the Interpretations Committee debates both matters that are on its agenda and items proposed to be added to its agenda.
+The Interpretations Committee meets in public and follows procedures similar to the IASB’s general policy for its IASB meetings.
+At such meetings the Interpretations Committee debates both matters that are already on its agenda and items proposed to be added to its agenda.

-However, meetings may be held using teleconference or any other communication facilities that permit simultaneous communication among all members and appointed observers, and allow public observers to hear all participants.
+However, meetings may be held using teleconference, videoconference or any other communication facilities that permit simultaneous communication among all members and appointed observers, and allow public observers to hear all participants.

 Each Interpretations Committee voting member has one vote.
-Members vote in accordance with their own independent views, not as representatives voting according to the views of any firm, organisation or constituency with which they may be associated.
-Proxy voting is not permitted.
+Members vote in accordance with their own independent views, not as representatives of any firm, organisation or constituency with which they may be associated.
+Proxy voting by members of the Interpretations Committee is not permitted.

-The Interpretations Committee may conduct business electronically or by mail between meetings, for example to confirm drafting of a proposed draft or final Interpretation or for the IASB staff to obtain information on a proposed topic so that it can be developed appropriately for public discussion.
+The Interpretations Committee may conduct business electronically or by mail between meetings, for example, to confirm drafting of a proposed draft or final Interpretation or for the IASB staff to obtain information on a proposed topic so that it can be developed appropriately for public discussion.

 All technical decisions, however, are made in meetings that are open for public observation.